TheQuantumJoker/Git-Hub-Informations/README.md

 - *git show commitHash* Show all the modification made by the commit with hash commitHash.
 - *git stash* Recover last commited version, and hide in a "stash area" all the modified file.
 The stashed areas can be listed with *git stash list*, and all the files shown with *git stash show*.
 - *git reset* is the unsafe version of stash: it recovers the last commit permanently deleting files, so basically never to use.
+### To Link Stuff with GitHub
+- *git clone sourcename* Download a folder from the source sourcename.
+- *git pull sourcename* Update the folder from the source sourcename (not necessary if already linked to the local version).
+- *git push -u origin main* Update the online version of the branch main with your last folder.
+- *it remote add origin REMOTE-URL* Set the online source of the repository for push/pull as REMOTE-URL.